will0n/LisponListDownload/README.md

 Chrome browser and chromedriver.exe is needed.

-__You have to specify the location of chrome.exe and chromedriver.exe in the script first.__
+__You have to specify the locations of chrome.exe and chromedriver.exe in the script first.__

 ## Usage